Thieg0/CRM/README.md

 ## Features
 1. **Contact Management**: Add, update, remove, and list contacts (name, phone, email).
 2. **Task and Appointment Scheduling**: Add, update, remove, and list appointments (title, date/time, description).
+3. **Activity Tracking**: Tracking interactions with customers, such as calls and meetings;
+4. **Task and Appointment Scheduling**: Organizing tasks and appointments with customers;
+5. **Email Integration and Campaign Management**: Managing email communications and marketing campaigns;
+6. **Lead Generation and Tracking**: Tracking potential leads and their progress;
+7. **Customizable Dashboards**: Offering customizable dashboards for different user roles;

 No external libraries are required to run this project.